Information of Bogota's city. places to visit, malls, cinemas, history and moree.. (:

 Salitre :)!!

+It is a completely urban area with various recreational and business and residential development.
 Green spaces are available on the Parque Metropolitano Simón Bolívar and some streets like El Dorado.

 Access: Ciudad Salitre is characterized as a city that has wide streets, sidewalks and linear parks, and a multitude of public transportation routes that pass as the Golden Avenue (where you spend the TransMilenio phase III), Avenida of Hope, Avenida Carrera 68, Carrera 50 Avenida Boyacá.
 They are also available Bogotá Transportation Terminal, which promotes intercity travel service for the Republic of Colombia.